DATES & TIMES 2026:

 Who Should Attend

-We welcome HR practitioners, Learning & Development specialists, multicultural officers, health & community service workers, case workers, teachers, and other professionals working in multicultural workplaces and communities.
-In the past we have welcomed for example organisations from industry, government -councils, libraries, departments,- community, educational, and health and aged care.
+This training welcomes HR practitioners, learning and development specialists, multicultural officers, health and community service employees, case workers, educators, and other professionals working in multicultural environments.
+Past attendees have included organisations from industry, government (including councils, libraries, and departments), community groups, educational institutions, and health and aged care sectors.

 Setting

-– How can we equip and prepare all staff to serve our culturally diverse clients and communities?
+– How can organisations prepare all staff to serve culturally diverse clients?

 Objective